Political views of J. K. Rowling: Transgender people

 Rowling believes that "no child is 'born in the wrong body'," arguing that adults are promoting an ideology that bodies can be modified, which will prove harmful in the future.
 She has criticised schools for affirming trans identities without parental consent, and argues that parents may be protecting their children from a cultural assumption that anxieties about sexuality and puberty can be resolved by solutions that require lifelong dependence of pharmaceutical interventions.
 She has said that she "never set out to upset anyone" but was "not uncomfortable with getting off my pedestal."
 Neither is she concerned, she explained, about how her opposition to trans rights will affect her legacy.
-She claims the term cisgender is "ideological language signifying belief in the unfalsifiable concept of gender identity."
-She claims that her beliefs arise out of a sincere concern for transgender people, and in particular, young transgender men, saying, "I'm concerned about the huge explosion in young women wishing to transition and also about the increasing numbers who seem to be detransitioning."
-Her belief is that young people are transitioning to avoid homophobia.
-Nevertheless the rate of detransitioning is low, in the order of 0.5%.
+Rowling contends the term cisgender is "ideological language signifying belief in the unfalsifiable concept of gender identity."
+She has stated that her beliefs arise out of a sincere concern for transgender people, and in particular, young transgender men, saying, "I'm concerned about the huge explosion in young women wishing to transition and also about the increasing numbers who seem to be detransitioning."

-Rowling opposes legislation to advance gender self-recognition and enable transition without a medical diagnosis, and criticised Labour party leader Keir Starmer who said "trans women are women" in his personal opinion and according to British law.
+Rowling opposes legislation to advance gender self-recognition and enable transition without a medical diagnosis, (gender self-identification) and criticised Labour Party leader Keir Starmer, who said "trans women are women" in his personal opinion and according to British law.
 She accused him of misrepresenting the law.
-She also voiced opposition to the Scottish Gender Recognition Reform Bill, aimed at allowing transgender people to change their legal gender more easily and subsequently she donated £70,000 to the legal challenge brought by For Women Scotland against the Scottish Ministers in the UK Supreme Court, which, on 16 April 2025, ruled that the legal definition of a woman in the UK Equality Act 2010 is based on biological sex.
+She also voiced opposition to the Scottish Gender Recognition Reform Bill, aimed at allowing transgender people to change their legal gender more easily and subsequently she donated £70,000 to the legal challenge brought by For Women Scotland against the Scottish Ministers in the Supreme Court of the United Kingdom, which on 16 April 2025 ruled that the legal definition of a woman in the Equality Act 2010 is based on biological sex.

-In response to Edinburgh's rape crisis centre being run by a trans woman, Rowling established a sexual assault crisis centre, Beira's Place in December 2022 that excludes trans women.
+In response to Edinburgh's rape crisis centre being run by a trans woman, Mridul Wadhwa, Rowling established a sexual assault crisis centre that does not provide services to trans women, Beira's Place, in December 2022.
 The Guardian quoted rape crisis specialists as saying it "would provide much-needed extra provision, because existing services were being overwhelmed by new cases" and noted that "under the Equality Act, services that exclude trans women are lawful if they are proportionate and legitimate".
 In response to a fan praising this decision, Rowling tweeted "Merry Terfmas".